remirror/remirror/docs/api/@remirror/react/react.remirrorprops.suppresshydrationwarning.md

 Setting this to true removes the warning at the cost of a slightly slower start up time.
 It uses the two pass solution mentioned in the react docs.
 See [https://reactjs.org/docs/react-dom.html\#hydrate](https://reactjs.org/docs/react-dom.html#hydrate)<!-- -->.

-The props also takes it's name from a similar API used by react for DOM Elements.
+For ease of use this prop copies the name used by react for DOM Elements.
 See {@<!-- -->link https://reactjs.org/docs/dom-elements.html\#suppresshydrationwarning.